ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 * If object is big, than slow to load

-## Second (partial) solution: transform ggplot2 objects into `grObs` using target hooks
+## Second (partial) solution: transform ggplot2 objects into `grobs` using target hooks

-My workflows started to grow big and the plots were slow, so I asked around to the targets community for a solution.
-While it was considered at one point to propose [a specific storage for ggplot2 object](https://github.com/ropensci/drake/issues/882#issuecomment-580053751) on `drake` the predecessor of `targets`, the reliance of the objects on environments made it impossible to solve.
+My workflows started to grow big and the plots were slow, so I asked around the targets community for a solution.
+While it was proposed at one point to create [a specific storage for ggplot2 objects](https://github.com/ropensci/drake/issues/882#issuecomment-580053751) in drake (the predecessor of targets), the reliance of the objects on environments made it impossible to solve.
 These objects need to be stored including all of their environment.

 ggplot2 needs to render the plots when they are shown.
-This transformation relies on the framework of the `grid` package and the transformation of ggplot2 objects into `Grob` objects (short for **Gr**aphical **ob**jects).
-The plots then are purely graphical and contain no more the initial data nor the plotting environment.
+This transformation relies on the framework of the grid package and the transformation of ggplot2 objects into `Grob` objects (short for **Gr**aphical **ob**jects).
+The plots then are purely graphical and do not contain the initial data nor the plotting environment.
 These objects are thus much lighter.

 So a natural idea would be to save, within the targets workflow, the ggplot2 plots as `Grobs` to keep only the information to the plots themselves and not the initial data.
 This can be done using the `ggplot2::ggplotGrob()` function.

 We can compare the size of the stored objects using our previous workflow and adding conversion to Grobs: